paldhous/ucb/2017/dataviz/md_raw/class2.md

 (Source: [*The New York Times*](http://www.nytimes.com/interactive/2013/12/04/nyregion/how-crime-declined-in-new-york-city-and-the-us.html))

-In this example, the label for the Y axis is displayed horizonatally in the main chart area, rather than vertically alongside the chart.
-News media often do this so that readers don't have to crane their necks to read the label.
-If you do this, check that it is clear to users that the label refers to scale on the Y axis.

 Think carefully about how much chart furniture you really need, and make sure that the story told by your data is front and center.
 Think data-ink: What proportion the ink or pixels in your chart is actually encoding data, and what proportion is embellishment, adding little to your story?

 Here is a nice example of a graphic that minimizes chart junk, and maximizes data-ink.
 Notice how the Y axis doesn't need to be drawn, and the gridlines are an absence of ink, consisting of white lines passing through the columns: